Eyes Wide Shut: Marketing

-Warner Bros. heavily promoted Eyes Wide Shut, while following Kubrick's secrecy campaign – to the point that the film's press kits contained no production notes, nor even the director's suggestions to Semel regarding the marketing campaign, given one week prior to Kubrick's death.
+Warner Bros. heavily promoted Eyes Wide Shut, while following Kubrick's secrecy campaign – to the point that the film's press kits contained no production notes, not even the director's suggestions to Semel regarding the marketing campaign, given one week prior to Kubrick's death.
 The first footage was shown to theater owners attending the 1999 ShoWest convention in Las Vegas.
 TV spots featured both Isaak and Ligeti's music from the soundtrack, while revealing little about the movie's plot.
 The film also appeared on the cover of Time magazine, and on show business programs such as Entertainment Tonight and Access Hollywood.